How Consistent Are Humans When Grading Programming Assignments?: Abstract

 To measure the individual consistency of graders, we measured the distance between the grades they awarded for the duplicated assignment in batch one and batch two.
 Only one participant of the 22 who didn't notice that the assignment was a duplicate was awarded the same grade for correctness, code elegance, readability and documentation.
 The average grade difference was 1.79 for correctness and less than 1.6 for code elegance, readability and documentation.

-Our results show that human graders in our study can not agree on the grade to give a piece of student work and are often individually inconsistent, suggesting that the idea of a ``gold standard'' of human grading might be flawed, and highlights that a shared rubric alone is not enough to ensure consistency.
+Our results show that human graders in our study can not agree on the grade to give a piece of student work and are often individually inconsistent, suggesting that the idea of a ``gold standard'' of human grading might be flawed.
+This highlights that a shared rubric alone is not enough to ensure consistency, and other aspects such as assessor training and alternative grading practices should be explored to improve the consistency of human grading further when grading programming assignments.

 \keywords{Computer Science Education; Assessment; Programming Assessment; Consistency}